 Are you thinking about the benefits of establishing a cremation plan?
 Do you want to ensure you have a pre-need plan in place for your own peace of mind and your family?

 Pre-arranging a cremation now is a great way to lock in prices.
 But, do be aware that any plan or policy you take out now will include an incremental cost element to cover future cremation costs.

 Another way to pre-plan is to document your final wishes, sign the authorizations, and secure the appropriate funds in a POD bank account.
 You can adjust the funds annually to reflect the current direct cremation price in your area.

-This last year has served to remind us all that nothing endures, that we should make the most of what we have right now.
-But, it also reminded us that we should be prepared for the unexpected.
+These last few years have reminded us that nothing endures and that we should make the most of what we have right now.
+But it also reminded us that we should be prepared for the unexpected.

-As Benjamin Franklin famously quoted “in this world, nothing is certain except death and taxes”.
+As Benjamin Franklin famously said, “Nothing is certain except death and taxes” in this world.
 It often seems to me that the people have been extorted by both for a century or so.
 Funerals DO NOT need to be expensive.
 A simple cremation, or simple burial, can be conducted for less than $1,500.
-Hopefully, with the online tools we now have, and a greater awareness of researching options, more families will access affordable funeral options in 2021.
+Hopefully, with the online tools we now have and a greater awareness of researching options, more families will access affordable funeral options in 2024.